This is Rudy Giuliani and this is the Rudy Giuliani show.

 The Ukrainians have concentrated more on the military.

-Well, of course, they haven't had a chance to really hit Russia very often, but their casualties, the casualties they've inflicted on Russia in the Russian military is maybe three to four times the casualties they've had with their military.
+But their casualties, the casualties they've inflicted on Russia and the Russian military is maybe three to four times the casualties they've had with their military.

-But then if you look at their casualties, civilian casualties, they're at least equal to the military casualties, which means that Putin is concentrating on civilians, which is kind of conducting the war pretty much like the terrorist that he actually is.
+But then if you look at their casualties, civilian casualties, they're at least equal to the military casualties, which means that Putin is concentrating on civilians, which is kind of he's conducting the war pretty much like the terrorist that he actually is.

-So again, the ceasefire is the aim of Trump.
+So, again, the ceasefire is the aim of Trump.

 Well, a victory for Trump would be a victory for peace.